 The preliminary offer gives sellers a sense of what Opendoor is willing to pay, but it’s not final.
 The company uses advanced algorithms and data from recent home sales to estimate the property’s market value, giving sellers an informed starting point.

-Several key factors influence the preliminary offer amount.
-Opendoor relies on data from recent comparable home sales, current market conditions, and detailed property characteristics, such as square footage, number of bedrooms, and lot size.
+Opendoor bases its preliminary offer on several key factors, including recent comparable sales, local market trends, and specific property details like square footage, number of bedrooms, and lot size.

 Once a seller accepts the preliminary offer, Opendoor schedules an in-person inspection to evaluate the home’s condition.
 During this assessment, an Opendoor representative checks for necessary repairs or maintenance issues, such as roof damage, plumbing problems, or outdated systems.